-- We advise you to exercise normal safety precautions in Cuba.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Cuba.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources of information for changes to local conditions.

 - Australian travellers often experience problems accessing funds in Cuba.
-Credit cards, debit cards and travellers' cheques are not accepted in Cuba if issued by US banks or Australian banks affiliated with US banks.
-This includes all American Express, Visa and MasterCard cards depending on the issuing bank and Westpac Bank cards.
-To avoid being caught without money in Cuba, ensure you have a variety of ways of accessing your money.
-Take an emergency supply of cash, enough to leave Cuba if your bank cards do not work.
+Credit cards, debit cards and travellers cheques aren’t accepted in Cuba if issued by US banks or Australian banks affiliated with US banks.
+This includes all American Express, Visa and MasterCard cards, depending on the issuing bank.
+Westpac Bank cards aren’t accepted.
+Ensure you have a variety of ways of accessing your money.
+Take an emergency supply of cash, including enough to leave Cuba if your bank cards don’t work.
 In the past, foreigners without access to funds have been detained and deported by local authorities.
-(See Safety and security).
+See

 - Driving in Cuba can be dangerous.
-If involved in an accident, you are likely to be detained, regardless of who is at fault.
-You may not be allowed to leave the country until the case is resolved.
+If involved in an accident, you’re likely to be detained, regardless of who is at fault.
+You may be prevented from leaving Cuba until the case is resolved.

-- Hurricane season is June to November, when landslides, mudslides, flooding and disruptions to essential services may occur.
-Monitor local media reports and follow the instructions of local emergency officials.
-If you are travelling to Cuba during hurricane season, contact your tour operator to check whether tourist services at your planned destination have been affected.
+- Hurricane season is June to November.
+Landslides, mudslides, flooding and disruptions to essential services may occur.
+Monitor local media and follow the instructions of local authorities.
+If you’re travelling to Cuba during hurricane season, contact your travel provider to check whether tourist services at your planned destination have been affected.

 - Access to the internet and email is restricted by government regulations.
-Check with your local service provider regarding cell phone access as many Australian phones, even with global roaming, do not function in Cuba.
+Speak to your service provider about phone access as many Australian phones, even with global roaming, don’t work in Cuba.